anusky95/Digital-Music-Store/README.md

 Download DB Browser for SQLite
 As soon as you have DB Broswer for SQLite connected to your new database you're ready for the next page!

-1. Download DB Browser for SQLite
+* Download DB Browser for SQLite

-1.a  DB Browser for SQLite can be downloaded here: http://sqlitebrowser.org/
+  DB Browser for SQLite can be downloaded here: http://sqlitebrowser.org/

-Download Database
+* Download Database
-You can download the database we will be using for this project from the bottom of the page.
+  It is called the chinook database in the repo.

-Connect the Browser to the Database
+* Connect the Browser to the Database

   Here are the steps:

-Open up DB Browser to SQLite
+ - Open up DB Browser to SQLite
-Click on Open Database
+ - Click on Open Database
-Navigate to the Chinook.db file (probably in your downloads) Click on the Execute SQL
+ - Navigate to the Chinook.db file (probably in your downloads)
+ - Click on the Execute SQL
-Start querying your data
+ - Start querying your data

-Start Querying Your Data
-The database Entity Relationship Diagram was provided in the previous concept, but you can also find it on the Chinook database homepage.

-Once it looks like you have it all set up, you can start querying your database!
-First, we could have a look at all the data from the Invoice table:

-SELECT * FROM Invoice;
-Your first query, AWESOME!

-Now check out what's in the Employee table.

-SELECT * FROM Employee;
-Looks like you are ready to take on this PROJECT and the WORLD!
-Everything you have been studying is going to come in handy now!